NativeScript/plugins/packages/background-http/README.md

     2. Upload files

-    - For a single file upload, call the `upload()` method on the `session` instance:
+    - To initiate a simple upload request, call the `session`'s `uploadFile()` method and pass it the file path and an [Upload request object](#upload-request-object):

     ```JavaScript
-    var task = session.uploadFile(file, request);
+    var task = session.uploadFile(filePath, request);
     ```
-    - To upload multiple files or to pass additional data, call the `multipartUpload()` method.
+    - To initiate a `multipart/form-data` upload request or to pass additional data, call the `multipartUpload()` method.
 All parameter values must be strings:

     ```js
     var params = [